Salt Lake City

 The plan seeks to balance the needs of the SLC Airport, agriculture, wildlife habitats, and property rights as the area continues growing.
 As part of this balance, the plan recommends limiting distribution (or logistic) business in this area.

-The Planning Commission recommended removing the limit on distribution land uses in this area.
+Prior to the Council review of the plan, the Planning Commission recommended removing the limit on distribution land uses in this area.
 The Planning Commission also recommended expanding a wetland buffer from 200 feet, as initially proposed, to 300 feet.

 Mayor Mendenhall submitted a letter to the City Council urging the council to keep the limitation on distribution uses in the plan.